MICA-MNI/ENIGMA/docs/source/pages/epilepsygenes_doc/index.rst

         %% Let's start by loading the microarray expression data [gx, reglabels, genelabels] = fetch_ahba();

-        %% Get the names of genes associated with specific epilepsy subtypes (using Focal HS as example here)
+        %% Get the names of genes associated with a specific epilepsy subtype (using Focal HS as example here)
-        % Other subtypes include: 'allepilepsy', 'focalepilepsy', 'generalizedepilepsy', 'jme', 'cae' epigx        = epilepsy_genes();
+        % Other subtypes include: 'allepilepsy', 'focalepilepsy', 'generalizedepilepsy', 'jme', and 'cae' epigx        = epilepsy_genes();
         fh_genes     = find(ismember(genelabels, epigx.focalhs));

-        %% We can now extract the gene expression data for these specifc genes fh_gx        = gx(:, fh_genes);
+        %% We can now extract the gene expression data for these Focal HS genes fh_gx        = gx(:, fh_genes);

-        %% Alternatively, we can also combine all dem epilepsy genes together (and removing duplicates) allg         = unique([epigx.allepilepsy epigx.focalepilepsy epigx.generalizedepilepsy ...
-                               epigx.jme epigx.cae epigx.focalhs]);
-        all_genes    = find(ismember(genelabels, allg));
-        allgx        = gx(:, all_genes);

 |

-Visualize epilepsy-related gene expression patterns
+Visualize disease-related gene expression patterns
 ------------------------------------------------------------------------
 Following up on the above example, we provide a brief example to project gene expression maps to the surface!
+Once again, we use Focal HS (epilepsy) genes as an example.
-Additional details are provided in the :ref:`surface visualization <surf_visualization>` section!
+Additional details on surface visualization are provided in :ref:`this section <surf_visualization>` section!

 .. tabs::